 For wavelengths below half the maximum wavelength in the spectrometer’s wavelength range, filters must be used to prevent 2nd and 3rd order beams from landing straight on the detector itself.
 A 250 nm component would be diffracted by the grating to land on the detector at 250 nm as well as at 500 nm and 750 nm.
 Similarly, a 350 nm component in the incident light would diffract onto the 350 nm and the 700 nm part of the detector.
 Therefore, a low-pass filter must cover the detector to stop 2nd and 3rd order diffracted beams from lower wavelengths giving false readings at twice or three times their actual wavelength.

-Sensitivity of a spectrometer is a measure of how the optical input (light) relates to the spectral output (counts) as seen in Ocean Insight software.
+Sensitivity of a spectrometer is a measure of how the optical input (light) relates to the spectral output (counts) as seen in Ocean Optics software.

 Detector sensitivity, not spectrometer sensitivity, is typically given in one of the following two ways: